xebialabs/xl-release-kubernetes-operator/documentation/docs/manual/change-namespace-for-xlr-10.3.md

 ## Steps to setup operator on the custom namespace

-With following steps you will setup XLR in the custom namespace, in parallel with running current setup in the `default` namespace.
+With following steps you will setup XLR in the custom namespace, in **parallel** with running current setup in the `default` namespace.

 :::caution
 Before doing any of the following steps backup everything:
 - database data
 - any custom configuration that was done for the operator setup
-- any volume related to release in the default namespace
+- any volume related to release in the default namespace, for example data from the mounted volumes on the release pod:
+  - /opt/xebialabs/xl-release-server/reports
+  - /opt/xebialabs/xl-release-server/ext
 :::

 ### 1. Create custom namespace